merisedot-dev/merise_dot/features/README.md

 rm -rf ./test_files/ && mkdir ./test_files/ && behave
 ```

-Or, if you have [just] installed :
+Or, if you have [just] installed (it is provided with the devShell) :

 ```shell
 just test